GRIDAPPSD/app-deconfliction/service/README.md

 <li>if objective #4 is applied then includePFlowFlag must always be "1"
 <li>if objective #5 is applied then includeBatteriesFlag must always be "1"
 </ul>

+Two scripts are provided in the optimization-apps directory to automate the generation of app scalability test suites, generate-app-setup.py and nopandas-app-setup.py.
+The purpose of both scripts is the same, but issues on some systems with generate-app-setup.py producing incorrrect output led to the generation of the nopandas-app-setup.py version (that does not use the pandas package that seems to be related to the issue).
+For the generate-app-setup.py the code itself must be modified to change the number of app instances while for nopandas-app-setup.py this is given as a command line argument.
+To run generate-app-setup.py, issue "python3 generate-app-setup.py" and to run nopandas-app-setup.py, issue "python3 nopandas-app-setup.py \<num_apps\>" where \<num_apps\> is the number of apps in the generated test suite.
+Both of these scripts produce an output file named app_setup_\<num_apps\>.csv and both scripts start by copying the existing app_setup.csv file template to the output test suite.

 For performing app scalability testing where the deconfliction pipeline processing is not of concern, it is recommended that both rules and cooperation stages of deconfliction be turned off.
 This results in only optimization stage deconfliction (finding the centroid of all conflicting device setpoints) being applied to quickly produce a ResolutionVector from a ConflictMatrix.
 This specifically keeps apps from needing to respond to cooperation request messages from the pipeline to streamline communications.
 To facilitate this the run-deconfliction.sh wrapper script passes a flag to the deconfliction pipeline indicating it is an app scalability test with this resulting in rules and cooperation stages being skipped.
 To override this behavior, edit deconfliction-pipeline.py in the deconfliction-pipeline directory and search for "APP SCALABILITY" for guidance on code changes needed.